adolson/NexusGamepad/README.md

 That's all there is to it!
 Works for me, on Debian 8.0.
 If I have to make changes or come up with better solutions in the future, I will try to update this repo.
 Until such a time, use these files at your own risk and with no warranty.

 Contents are released to the Public Domain.

+# Problems

+This works on my gaming rig without issue.
+However, when I try to set it up identically on my laptop, also running Debian 8.0, I have a weird issue where powering off the gamepad doesn't run the disconnect stuff.
+Powering the gamepad back on resumes functioning; this should be fine for single-player games and using only one pad, but could be an issue for multiple gamepads.
+Even without using these scripts and rules, the event* and js* devices created when first pairing the controller to the system remain even after powering off the gamepad.
+I don't really understand why this is the case.
+If anyone knows what could possibly be different on my two systems, let me know.